Skip to main content

 Yoga for Diverse Abilities

-Mindy Miller Muse YA-CEP, E-RYT500, C-IAYT, Mindy has been practising Yoga for approximately 20 years and teaching for over 14 years.
-She has a background in clinical social work (MSW) and a special appreciation for Hatha Yoga’s potential to strengthen the mind/body/ heart connection.
-Mindy blends an appreciation for and an in depth knowledge of anatomy and an alignment based approach to asana with the importance of inspiring each individual’s unique and innate wisdom through facilitating curiosity, creativity, and choice.
-Mindy has more than 40 hours of specialized training in trauma-sensitive yoga with Dave Emerson of the Boston Trauma Institute.
-She is a Certified Yoga therapist and teaches Yoga full time with practitioners of all ages in a variety of settings including schools, libraries, community centers, mental health programs and Yoga Studios.
+Mindy Miller Muse YA-CEP, E-RYT500, Mindy has been practicing Yoga for approximately 25 years and teaching for about 20 years.
+She has a background in clinical social work (MSW) and a special appreciation for Hatha Yoga’s potential to strengthen the mind/body/heart connection.
+Mindy blends an appreciation for and an in depth knowledge of anatomy and an alignment based approach to asana with the importance of accessibility and inspiring each individual’s unique and innate wisdom through facilitating curiosity, creativity, and choice.
+She has more than 40 hours of specialized training in trauma-sensitive yoga with Dave Emerson of the Boston Trauma Institute.
+Mindy teaches Yoga full time with practitioners of all ages in a variety of settings including schools, libraries, community centers, assisted living programs and Yoga Studios.
 In her yoga classes and teacher training programs, Mindy aims to create a welcoming environment for each person to enhance their Mind/Body/Heart connection with an emphasis on accessibility, personal choice and creativity.

 • Rochelle Jewell (she/her)